What is a sinking fund? What are true expenses? Are they they same thing?

 I know that our life insurance premiums are due annually.
 It’s a known expense.
 How much will the premiums cost?
 We have term insurance, locked in for at least a decade, and it comes to $840 per year.
 Known expense, fixed amount.

 Based on past experience, let’s say we spend $2,000 per year on car repairs.
 That means I need to be socking away $167 into my Car Repairs account (or YNAB category, but we’ll get there).
 For the life insurance premium, $70 per month means we’ll be able to pay for that premium easy-breezy.

-And now we have the Freedom Rainy Sinking Account Fund.
-All set up and ready to go.
+This can be a great setup, but depending on your bank, it may be a little complicated to get just right.
 The beauty of the YNAB system is that all of these accounts can be easily managed right in the Budget.
 If you set up a Car Repairs category, you just “sink” money into it every month and watch the balance rise.

 In order to keep the number of physical accounts down at our household, I only use a separate account for our New Car Fund (I wish).
 All of the other accounts are small enough I don’t bother earning any interest.
 It’s your personal call though.